5 Written questions

 - Stratified Epithelium

-- d Being composed of several layers of cells, they are very thick.
+- c Being composed of several layers of cells, they are very thick.
 Their main function is to protect the tissues that they cover.

-Columnar Epithelium → Square cells with nucllei that are round and situated in the middle of the cell
+- Rectangular cells with nuclei that are oval and parallel to the axis of the cell